Diet After Heart Bypass

 Angioplasty is a procedure that opens blocked arteries using a small balloon or stent.
 Like heart bypass surgery, recovery involves adopting a heart-healthy diet.
 Following a diet chart for heart patients after angioplasty ensures long-term success.

-How Diet and Heart Health is Related?
+How Diet and Heart Health are Related?

 Your diet directly impacts your heart health.
 Consuming nutrient-dense foods reduces cholesterol levels, stabilizes blood pressure, and promotes overall cardiovascular well-being.
 Whether you’ve had bypass surgery or angioplasty, a healthy diet is your strongest ally.